 Private loans do not typically offer the benefits of federal loans, like fixed interest rates or income-based repayment plans.
 Private loans are also generally more expensive than federal student loans.
 StudentAid has more information about the differences between federal and private loans.

-Find out about applying for a Sallie Mae private loan.
+Find out how to apply for a Sallie Mae private loan at a foreign university.